 Having inspected some 100% crops of ISO 3200 and up from the X-T1 and X-E2, the X-T1 doesn’t appear to have made any further advancements in high ISO noise reduction.
 This isn’t a surprise given how recently the X-E2 came out, and the already excellent noise handling of the X-Trans.
 I’ll spare you comparing images between the two.

 As previously alluded, the X-T1 adds an additional ISO setting; 51,200.
-This is only accessible if you explicitly select it for either the “H1” or “H2” positions on the ISO dial in Set-up Menu #2 (for some reason, auto ISO can only be set up to ISO 6400).
+This is only accessible if you explicitly select it for either the “H1” or “H2” positions on the ISO dial in Set-up Menu #2 (auto ISO can only be set up to ISO 6400).
 To cut to the chase, I can’t imagine anyone selecting ISO 51,200.
 Moving from ISO 25,600, there is a sudden and drastic change in image quality.

 Here’s a sample of images from the X-T1 comparing the noise starting at ISO 3200, and going up full stop increments to ISO 51,200.
 Click to enlarge.